Hawksley Workman: Guitar equipment

 Workman uses two amps on tour.
 The first amp is either a Fender Blues Deville, Fender Hot Rod Deville, or a Vox AC-30.
 Using an A/B/Y footswitch, he switches between this first amp and a Fender Pro Junior which he uses for guitar solos.
 He has stated that he uses no pedals with the exception of an MXR "Micro Amp" pedal used with the Vox AC-30.

+In 2023, his touring rig consisted of Squier Jazzmaster guitars played through pedals including Ibanez Tube Screamer, Neo Clone, and amp and cabinet simulators.